LegoOrc3381/_GamingHub/README.md

 2. **Start GamingHub**
    - After installation, open `GamingHub.exe` in the same folder.

-**Warning:** Keep the updater, all related files, and any created files in the same folder.
+**Warning:** Keep the updater, all related files, and any by the game created files in the same folder.
 Do not rename files, as the program accesses files using their names.

 ----------------------------